ovh/debian-cis/README.md

 it will automatically be enabled for future runs.
 Do NOT use this option if you have already started to customize your configuration.

+``--sudo``: Audit your system as a normal user, but allow sudo escalation to read specific root read-only files.
+You need to provide a sudoers file in /etc/sudoers.d/ with NOPASWD option, since checks are executed with ``sudo -n`` option, that will not prompt for a password.

 ## Hacking

 **Getting the source**